tursodatabase/libsql-client-ts/README.md

 ### Sync

-If you're using [Embedded Replicas](#embedded-replicas), you should call `sync()` in the background whenever your application wants to sync the remote and local embedded replica.
+If you're using [Embedded Replicas](#embedded-replicas), you should call `sync()` in the background whenever your application wants to sync local embedded replica with the remote database.
 For example, you can call it every 5 minutes or every time the application starts.

 ```ts
 import { createClient } from "@libsql/client";